cmeiklejohn/cmeiklejohn.github.io/_posts/2021-10-14-filibuster-4.markdown

 In this post, we're going to look at how Filibuster can take advantage of certain properties of microservice architectures to reduce testing overhead: key to running resilience tests in development or CI before code ships to production.

 We *highly recommend* you read our [second post](http://christophermeiklejohn.com/filibuster/2021/10/06/filibuster-2.html) that describes how precisely Service-level Fault Injection works: it's critical to understand the methodology before understanding how we apply optimizations for test case reduction.
+Remember, Filibuster only focuses on application-level faults: where a failure of a dependency is surfaced in the application as an exception or response indicating failure.

 ## Example: Ride Sharing